Email clients based on Thunderbird

 - The Third Party/Unofficial Builds forum has several threads for Thunderbird and SeaMonkey builds.

-- [Active] Thunderbird -x64 is a third party build of Thunderbird for Windows x64 .
-You do not need to use it to run Thunderbird under Windows x64.
-Since Thunderbird doesn't need the extra memory available to 64 bit applications the main advantage is it runs slightly faster because it is optimized for CPU's that support Intel EM64T or AMD64 and you're not using 32 bit code in a 64 bit environment.
+- [Disappeared] Thunderbird -x64 was a third party build of Thunderbird for Windows x64 that appears to have disappeared around the end of 2016.
+You did not need to use it to run Thunderbird under Windows x64.
+Since Thunderbird doesn't need the extra memory available to 64 bit applications the main advantage was it runs slightly faster because it is optimized for CPU's that support Intel EM64T or AMD64 and you're not using 32 bit code in a 64 bit environment.
 See 64 bit builds.

 - [Discontinued] Trustedbird is a Milimail project to develop Thunderbird add-ons plus an open-source version of Thunderbird (Trustedbird) that integrates most of those features.
 Trustedbird 17.0.7 is available for Windows and Linux.
 It is funded by the French Ministry of Defence and British Telecom.
 The added features include: